rmagur1203/rmagur1203/README.md

 </div>

 ## Introduction
-Kyonggi University, Department of Computer Engineering, Class of 24
+Kyonggi University, Department of Computer Science and Engineering, Class of 24

 Interested in artificial intelligence and security